eonist/GitSync/README.md

 [Download](https://github.com/eonist/GitSync/releases)

 ### Change-log:

+**2017-08-09**
+- Added functionality to MergeConflict
+- Added more UI types to UnfoldLib

 **2017-08-07**
 - Improved UnfoldLib in order to make Dialogs faster to setup
 - Created the MergeConflict Dialog